wyhaines/advent-of-code-2022/day_7/README.md

 Today's repository contains two input files.

 * `input.txt` -- this is the input file provided by the AoC website for the puzzle.
-* `benchmark-input.txt` -- this is an input file consisting of 4mb of text with no start-of-packet or start-of-message markers, followed by the actual puzzle input.
-This file is intended to be used to benchmark different solutions against each other.